united-security-providers/coraza-envoy-go-filter/README.md

 ### Running the filter in an Envoy process

-In order to run the coraza-waf we need to spin up an envoy configuration including this as the filter config
+In order to run the coraza go filter, we need to spin up an envoy configuration including this as the filter config

 ```yaml
     ...